codejitsu/tasks/README.md

 Par
 ---

-If a task consists of multiple steps (for example checking the same url on several hosts) you can use the `Par`-transformer in order to run all that steps in parallel:
+If a task consists of multiple independent steps (for example checking the same url on several hosts) you can use the `Par`-transformer in order to run all that steps in parallel:

 ```scala